43 Sports Trivia Questions [With Answers]

 Answer: Wilt Chamberlain, on March 2, 1962, against the New York Knicks.

-The name comes quick.
-The context is where it gets strange.
-There’s no video footage of the game at all.
-Just audio recordings and box scores.
-The arena in Hershey, Pennsylvania held only 4,124 fans.
-So the greatest individual scoring night in NBA history survives as a number on paper plus one famous photo of Chamberlain holding a sign that reads “100.”
+The name comes quick; the context stays strange.
+No video footage of the game exists, just audio and box scores, and the arena in Hershey, Pennsylvania held 4,124 fans.
+The greatest individual scoring night in NBA history survives as paperwork plus one photo of Chamberlain holding a sign reading “100.”

 18. Who is the shortest player to win the NBA Slam Dunk Contest?
 (Medium)